microsoft/ai-at-edge/docs/_docs/0300_Machine_learning.md

 ## Creating an AI model

 There are number of standard steps required to run AI model in an edge device.
-See here an example of typical process.
+Here is an example of a typical process for creating an AI model.

 ![ML flow]({{ '/assets/images/ML_flow.PNG' | relative_url }})